-Fibroid specialist Dr. Michael Lalezarian discusses how to shrink fibroids, covering non-surgical treatments, dietary supplements, and medications that can help you find relief from fibroids without having major surgery.
+Fibroid specialist Dr. Michael Lalezarian discusses how to shrink fibroids fast, covering non-surgical treatments, dietary supplements, vitamins, pills, tablets, green tea, & medications that can help you with fibroid reduction and to find relief from fibroids without having major surgery.

 If you’ve recently been diagnosed with fibroids, you now face a number of choices around how to best manage them.
 You may have been offered contraceptive medications to help with bleeding symptoms, or it might be that your fibroids are troublesome enough that your physician has suggested a major surgery to remove your fibroids (myomectomy) or your entire uterus (hysterectomy).

-The reality of a major surgery, especially a hysterectomy, leaves many women asking if there are less drastic treatments that shrink fibroid and relieve symptoms.¹ We’re happy to inform you that non-surgical procedures, dietary supplements, and medications are available that may help you find relief from fibroids.
+The reality of a major surgery, especially a hysterectomy, leaves many women asking if there are less drastic treatments that shrink fibroid and relieve symptoms.¹ We’re happy to inform you that non-surgical procedures, dietary supplements, and medications are available that may help you find relief from fibroids and ways on how to shrink fibroids.
 To help you navigate your options, we review each of these treatments and assess how effective they are in shrinking fibroids.

 Non-Surgical Procedure That Shrinks Fibroids

 What is UFE? – Uterine fibroid embolization (UFE, pronounced ‘you-fee’) is a non-surgical procedure that shrinks fibroids by cutting off their blood supply.
 We chose to cover UFE first in this review because it provides lasting relief from fibroid symptoms and the procedure is clinically proven to shrink fibroids.²